‘Fortnite’ And Other Titles Rumored For Nintendo Switch, E3 Announcement Imminent

 — Nibel (@Nibellion) May 31, 2018

 The games will likely be featured during a Nintendo pre-E3 2018 Direct livestream and will definitely shore up the Switch’s gaming library significantly.
-One of the most interesting aspects on the list is both Fortnite: Battle Royale and Paladins: Champions of the Realm are free to titles.
-Nintendo has shied away from such games on its consoles in the past but now appears to be open.
+One of the most interesting aspects on the list is both Fortnite: Battle Royale and Paladins: Champions of the Realm are free-to-play titles.
+Nintendo has shied away from such games on its consoles in the past, but now appears to be open to the popular games.

 Another interesting aspect of the announcements is the cross-play potential for Fortnite on the Nintendo Switch.
 Microsoft has already opened up the Xbox One to cross-play with other platforms like the PC and Nintendo Switch.
 Minecraft and Rocket League are two games that can be played between the two consoles.
 However, Sony has kept the PlayStation 4 walled off from its console competitors despite growing pressure to open up the PlayStation Network to cross-play beyond just with the PC.

 The Nintendo E3 Direct will be a pre-recorded showcase.
 It is currently scheduled to air at 12 p.m.
-ET / 9 a.m.
-PT and will be available to view via Nintendo’s official YouTube channel.
+ET/9 a.m.
+PT, and will be available to view via Nintendo’s official YouTube channel.